g-language/g-lang/SPEC.md

 We'll either be using LLVM or transpiling to C89 directly: whatever offers the most flexibility long-term.

 This is a living, breathing document that is still a major work-in-progress and subject to change.
+Picture a messy idea board.

 ## Braces and Indentation